AmarNathH/MotorLib-Arduino/README.md

 The library is written using VSCode with PlatformIO plugin, for running the example file you can put the MotorLib folder and the ```main.cpp``` file inside the ```src``` folder of your PlatformIO workspace.

-The Library is still under heavy development.
+The Library is tested in Arduino Uno with one Motor.
+Code still under development.
 **Feel free to test and contribute :)**